echeran/icu/docs/processes/release/tasks/miscellaneous.md

 "reword" option.
 Save and exit the interactive screen, and then edit each commit message.

-When ready, force-push master to your fork and give ICU-TC a day or two to review.
-Before force-pushing to upstream, create a new branch on upstream with the latest commit on the old master; name it something like "pre63-old-master".
-When ready, disable branch protection on master, force-push, and then reapply branch protection.
-Create a new branch named something like "pre63-new-master" to allow users to easily switch between the two heads.
+When ready, force-push the main branch to your fork and give ICU-TC a day or two to review.
+Before force-pushing to upstream, create a new branch on upstream with the latest commit on the old main branch; name it something like "pre63-old-main".
+When ready, disable branch protection on main, force-push, and then reapply branch protection.
+Create a new branch named something like "pre63-new-main" to allow users to easily switch between the two heads.

 Send an email to icu-support explaining the change and how to deal with it.
 You can use [this email](https://sourceforge.net/p/icu/mailman/message/36426642/) as